simplex-chat/simplex-chat/docs/guide/privacy-security.md

 #### To verify security code:

-1. Click or tap on your contact.
+1. Tap or click on your contact.
-2. Click or tap on your contact's name at the top of the screen.
+2. Tap or click on your contact's name at the top of the screen.
-3. Click or tap **Verify security code**.
+3. Tap or click **Verify security code**.
 4. Ask your contact to perform the first three steps.

 You and your contact should now see the security code on your screens.
 This can be verified by one of the following methods:

 - `Scan code` - Scan each other's security code in person.
 If the codes match, then your contact will be marked verified on your device.
-- `Mark verified` - Click or tap this button if you trust the confirmation from your contact that the code is verified.
+- `Mark verified` - Tap or click on this button if you trust the confirmation from your contact that the code is verified.

 For more details on security code verification, please read [this blog post](../../blog/20230103-simplex-chat-v4.4-disappearing-messages.md#connection-security-verification).